Hounds

 While the Sloughi has a short, smooth coat, it does tend to shed quite a lot, so prospective owners that are averse to dog hair will likely do best to look elsewhere.

-While the Sloughi may shed a lot, they are generally very easy to groom, and brushing once a week and a bath once a month should suffice.
+While the Sloughi may shed a lot, they are generally very easy to groom, and a brushing once a week and a bath once a month should suffice.

 You should try to brush their teeth once a day if possible, check their ears for infection once a week, and trim their nails when you can hear them clicking on any hard ground.